 - Compassion, empathy and the appreciation that every dog is an individual

 - Enthusiasm for training

 - Experience with owning dogs, ideally Bull or Guarding breeds

-- Living within two hours of one of our three centres and be able to travel to a centre when required, sometimes at short notice (where appropriate taxis can be provided to transport the animal to and from the centre once on foster)
+- Living within one hour of one of our three centres and be able to travel to a centre when required, sometimes at short notice (where appropriate taxis can be provided to transport the animal to and from the centre once on foster)

 - Able to keep a dog with you at all times, especially at the beginning of the foster period

 - Do not have young children (those with older children may be considered)